Chemehuevi

-Some Chemehuevi are also part of the Soboba Band of Luiseno Indians, whose members are mostly Sovovatum or Soboba band members of Cahuilla and Luiseño people.
+Some Chemehuevi are also part of the Soboba Band of Luiseño Indians, whose members are mostly Sovovatum or Soboba band members of Cahuilla and Luiseño people.

 Name

 "Chemehuevi" has multiple interpretations.
-It is considered to either be a Mojave term meaning "those who play with fish;" or a Quechan word meaning "nose-in-the-air-like-a-roadrunner."
-The Chemehuevi call themselves Nüwüwü ("The People", singular Nüwü) or Tantáwats, meaning "Southern Men."
+It is considered to be either a Mojave term meaning "those who play with fish" or a Quechan word meaning "nose-in-the-air-like-a-roadrunner."
+The Chemehuevi call themselves Nüwüvi ("The People", singular Nüwü) or Tantáwats, meaning "Southern Men."
+Alternate spellings of Chemehuevi include Chemeguab and Chemegueb.

 Language

 Their language, Chemehuevi, is a Colorado River Numic language, in the Numic language branch of the Uto-Aztecan language family.
 First transcribed by John P. Harrington and Carobeth Laird in the early 20th century, it was studied in the 1970s by linguist Margaret L. Press. whose field notes and extensive sound recordings remain available.
 The language is now near extinction; during the filming of Ironbound Films' 2008 American documentary film The Linguists, linguists Greg Anderson and K. David Harrison interviewed and recorded one of the last 3 remaining speakers.

 In 2015, the Siwavaats Junior College in Havasu Lake, California, was established to teach children the language.
 A Chemehuevi dictionary with 2,500 words was expected to become available in 2016.